vacp2p/rfc/content/docs/rfcs/38/README.md

 # Abstract

-We propose to transition our use of resource intensive Nakomoto consensus mechanisms to the class of more efficient, secure, leaderless ones rooted in decentralization.
+We propose to transition our use of resource intensive Nakomoto consensus mechanisms to the class of more efficient and leaderless ones rooted in decentralization which provide an exact probabilistic measure of safety.
 We sketch a simple two-level model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
 We present the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
 We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's correct honesty.

 # Consensus Model